-The Board is reporting a carry forward surplus of £121k into 2023/24.
-This was achieved through a combination of recurring and non-recurring initiatives.
+The Board is reporting a small carry forward surplus into 2024/25 This was achieved through a combination of recurring and non-recurring initiatives.
 Engagement with budget holders resulted in slightly over achieving the £0.811m savings target by £16k.

-The Board is sighted on the essential requirement to manage the organisation on a sustainable financial base and - through an extensive and consultative review of the Hospital's Clinical Model - are in the process of implementing the changes identified to ensure this is achieved on an ongoing basis.
-While these actions were originally to have been introduced completely in 2022/23, due to the issues to be addressed as part of the Covid19 crisis these are now underway for completion in early 2023/24.
+The Board is sighted on the essential requirement to manage the organisation on a sustainable financial base and - through an extensive and consultative review of the Hospital's Clinical Model - have implemented changes identified to ensure this is achieved on an ongoing basis.
+These actions were originally to have been introduced completely in 2022/23, but due to the issues addressed as part of the Covid19 crisis these were completed in 2023/24.